Description

 They replace part of the grains and reduce the cost of the ration.

-They combine them with silages and facilitate TMR balancing.
+They are combined with silages and facilitate TMR balancing.

-They are also used in horse and sheep feeding as a source of safe energy without excess starch.
+They are also used in horse and sheep nutrition as a source of safe energy without excess starch.

-They limit fluctuations in feed quality and simplify ration preparation.
+They reduce feed quality fluctuations and simplify ration preparation.